The Velvet Underground & Nico: Recording

-Soon after, Dolph sent an acetate disc of the recordings to Columbia Records in an attempt to interest them in distributing the album, but they declined, as did Atlantic Records and Elektra Records—according to Morrison, Atlantic objected to the references to drugs in Reed's songs, while Elektra disliked Cale's viola.
-Finally, the MGM Records-owned Verve Records accepted the recordings, with the help of Verve staff producer Tom Wilson who had recently moved from a job at Columbia.
+Dolph sent an acetate disc of the recordings to Columbia Records in an attempt to interest them in distributing the album, but they declined, as did Atlantic Records and Elektra Records.
+According to Morrison, Atlantic objected to the songs' drug references, while Elektra disliked Cale's viola.
+Finally, the MGM Records-owned Verve Records accepted the recordings, with the help of Verve staff producer Tom Wilson, who had recently moved from a job at Columbia.

-With the backing of a label, one month later in May 1966 three of the songs, "I'm Waiting for the Man", "Venus in Furs" and "Heroin", were re-recorded in two days at TTG Studios during a stay in Hollywood.
-When the record's release date was postponed, Wilson brought the band into Mayfair Recording Studios in Manhattan in November 1966, to add a final song to the album: the single "Sunday Morning".
+In May 1966, three songs ("I'm Waiting for the Man", "Venus in Furs", and "Heroin") were re-recorded in two days at TTG Studios in Hollywood.
+When the record's release date was postponed, Wilson brought the band to Mayfair Recording Studios in Manhattan in November 1966 to add a final song to the album: the single "Sunday Morning".

 Production

-Although Andy Warhol is the only formally credited producer, he had little influence beyond paying for the recording sessions.
+Although Andy Warhol is the only formally credited producer on the album, he had little influence beyond paying for the recording sessions.
 Several others who worked on the album are often mentioned as the technical producer.

-Norman Dolph and John Licata are sometimes attributed to producing the Scepter Studios sessions, as they were responsible for recording and engineering, though neither is credited.
-Dolph said Cale was the creative producer, as he handled the majority of the arrangements.
-However Cale recalled that Tom Wilson produced nearly all the tracks, and said that Warhol "didn't do anything".
+Recording engineers Norman Dolph and John Licata are sometimes cited as producing the Scepter Studios sessions, though neither is credited as such on the album.
+Dolph said that Cale was the group's creative producer, as he handled the majority of the arrangements.
+However, Cale recalled that Tom Wilson produced nearly all the tracks, and said that Warhol "didn't do anything".
 Reed also said the "real producer" of the album was Wilson.
 Reed claimed it was MGM who decided to bring in Wilson, and credited him for producing songs such as "Sunday Morning": "Andy absorbed all the flak.
 Then MGM said they wanted to bring in a real producer, Tom Wilson.
-So that's how you got 'Sunday Morning', with all those overdubs – the viola in the back, Nico chanting.
+So that's how you got 'Sunday Morning', with all those overdubs—the viola in the back, Nico chanting.
 But he couldn't undo what had already been done."

-However Sterling Morrison and Lou Reed both cited Warhol's lack of manipulation as a legitimate method of production.
+However, Sterling Morrison and Lou Reed both cited Warhol's approach as a legitimate method of production.
 Morrison described Warhol as the producer "in the sense of producing a film".
 Reed said: